DiyaMishra420/DiyaMishra420/README.md

 ## Hi there 👋

+I am Diya Mishra, a third year law student at MNLU Mumbai trying my hand at coding for the first time.
+I like making websites using html and css!

 <!--
 **DiyaMishra420/DiyaMishra420** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.